-The infrastructure of the spilling feature affects the way the affected SQL operators, such as
+The infrastructure of the spilling feature affects the way the affected SQL operators,

 DISTINCT, and joins, use memory.
+On

-On each host that participates in the query, each such operator in a query requires memory
+each host that participates in the query, each such operator in a query requires memory

 to store rows of data and other data structures.
-Impala reserves a certain amount of memory
+Impala reserves a certain amount of

 The amount data depends on the portion of the data being handled by that host, and thus the operator may end up consuming different amounts of memory on different hosts.